 3. Electrical Requirements

 The electrical current used in Europe is 50 cycles AC rather than the 60-cycle current used in the U.S. and voltage is 220-240 rather than the standard U.S. 110 volts for small appliances.
 Most electrical sockets have round holes.
 Most all computers come with a built in voltage converter.

 Travel irons, curling irons, blow dryers, and electric razors with built-in converters for all currents can be purchased in the U.S. or abroad.
 Because the cost of electricity abroad is very high, and since improper use of appliances may damage electrical outlets and the appliances themselves, it is a good policy to ask before using the outlets.

 4. E-mail and Internet

-Students will be provided with a student LIU account while studying at the center, which will facilitate communication with the Center’s faculty, staff and other LIU Global centers in the world.
+Students will be provided with a student LIU account while studying at each center, which will facilitate communication with the center’s faculty, staff and other LIU Global centers in the world.
 You will also get a computer card to use the computer lab during weekdays.
 University buildings are closed at weekends.